 Each reporting period will be nine weeks in length.
-Interim reports shall be sent to parents at the middle of each nine weeks period.
-Students shall be informed of their deficiencies by conference.
-Grade slips are issued following the closing of each nine weeks period.
+Grades are live and can be checked at any time in Skyward.
+Students shall be informed of their grades each Monday morning in Pride Time.
 Special education reports will be through parent conference and/or interim reports.